marcelrienks/AwsDeveloperCertificationSummary/README.md

 * Supports AWS Certificate Manager (free SSL/TLS certs)
 * API Gateway can have CORS enabled to allow multiple domain requests
 * You can import an API from an external definition file to create an API Gateway (e.g. swagger).
-You can even create a new API or update an existin API buy making a rest Post or Put call and including the swagger definition.
+You can even create a new API or update an existing API buy making a rest Post or Put call and including the swagger definition.
 # Step Functions:
 Step Functions allow you to visualize and test your serverless applications, they provide a graphic console to arrange components of your application (e.g Lambda functions) as a series of steps, making it simple to build and run multistep applications.
 Step Functions automatically trigger and track each step and retry when an error occurs, logging the state of each step to help diagnose errors.